Arrest of Robert Seacat

 The arrest of Robert Jonathan Seacat was the culmination of a destructive 19.48-hour standoff with American police in June 2015.
-After being chased by police for stealing clothing from a Walmart, Seacat barricaded himself in the Greenwood Village, Colorado house at 4219 South Alton Street.
-By the time Seacat was finally extracted from the premises, the house had been destroyed by law-enforcement in their efforts.
+After being chased by police for stealing clothing from a Walmart, Seacat barricaded himself in a house at 4219 South Alton Street in Greenwood Village, Colorado.
+By the time Seacat was finally extracted from the premises, the house had been destroyed by law enforcement in their efforts to flush him out.
 The homeowner—Leo Lech—filed a lawsuit against the municipality for compensation, but was ruled against by the United States Court of Appeals for the Tenth Circuit; he appealed to the Supreme Court of the United States, but the court declined to hear the case.